Sarah Makem

-Sarah Makem (18 October 1900 - 20 April 1983) a native of Keady, County Armagh, Northern Ireland, was a traditional Irish singer.
-She was the wife of fiddler Peter Makem, mother of musicians Tommy Makem and Jack Makem, as well as daughters Mona, Peggy and Nancy and grandmother of musicians Tom Sweeney, Jimmy Sweeney (of Northern Irish Canadian group Barley Bree), Shane Makem, Conor Makem and Rory Makem as well as Gerry Makem and Tommy Makem, the latter two being sons of Jack Makem, and Grandson Tommy Makem should not be confused with the much more famous aforementioned folk singer by the same name.
-Sarah Makem and her cousin, Annie Jane Kelly, were members of the Singing Greenes of Keady.
+Sarah Makem (18 October 1900 - 20 April 1983) was a traditional Irish singer from Keady, County Armagh, Northern Ireland.
+She was married to fiddler Peter Makem and was the mother of musicians Tommy Makem and Jack Makem.
+Several of her descendants also became musicians, including members of The Makem Brothers and Barley Bree.
+Makem and her cousin Annie Jane Kelly were members of the Singing Greenes of Keady, a local family singing tradition.

 In the 1950s, song collectors from the United States toured Ireland recording its musical heritage.
 Makem was visited and recorded by, among others, Diane Guggenheim Hamilton, Jean Ritchie, Peter Kennedy and Sean O'Boyle.
 Her rendition of "As I Roved Out" opened the BBC Radio folk music programme of the same name in the 1950s.

 Background

 Sarah Makem lived in Keady her whole life.
 Living in the border region of Ulster and in a market town, she was influenced by Irish, Scottish, and English traditions.
 Makem learned songs from her mother while she was doing household chores such as cooking.
 Makem would often pick up these songs while sitting with her mother after just one repetition.
 Makem also learned some of her repertoire from songs the children would sing in school.

 Sarah left school early to work as a factory weaver as many of the girls did in her town.
 She would work from 7 am to 6:30 pm then come home to have sessions with many of the other musicians living in the same area.
 Makem married Peter Makem in 1919.